Gary Matthews Jr.: 2009–2010 offseason and trade to Mets

 After the end of the season, Matthews went public with his desire to be traded to another team in spite of having two years left on his contract.
 "I don't expect to be back; it's time to move on", Matthews said.
 "I'm ready to play for an organization that wants me to play every day.
 This organization has other plans, and that's OK."
 The OC Register's Sam Miller doubted Matthews could find a job with another team, comparing him to other aging player with similar attributes.
 While calling Matthews' contract the sixth biggest franchise-killer, SI.com said the trade outlook for Matthew was not good.
 "The Angels are reportedly shopping Matthews, but it's hard to imagine any takers unless L.A. eats most or all of his remaining salary."

 On January 22, 2010, Matthews was traded to the New York Mets for relief pitcher Brian Stokes.
 The Angels picked up $21.5 of the $23.5 million left on Matthews' contract.
 The trade was met with widespread surprise.
 Buster Olney, writing for espn.com, wrote the Mets were "seeing something in him that other teams are not seeing."
 Quoting an anonymous talent evaluator for a Major League team, "Matthews is a player to be avoided.
 Slow bat.
 Declining range.
 And above all else, a player who wants to be a regular and will be an unhappy distraction in your clubhouse when he's not in the lineup every day", while another executive called the move 'baffling.'
 Fangraphs' Matthew Carruth called the trade "close to a wash" while Rob Neyer of ESPN.com said "One might argue that the Mets just gave up something for less than nothing."
 With regular center fielder Carlos Beltrán out after having undergone surgery, Matthews was the starting center fielder for the Mets on opening day.

 On June 4, Matthews was designated for assignment after batting .190 in 58 ABs.
 On June 15 Matthews was released by the Mets.
 He signed a minor-league contract by the Cincinnati Reds on June 23.
 He was assigned to Triple-A Louisville, where he hit .313/.359/.490.
 However, he was not promoted to the majors, and on July 24, he opted out of his contract with the Reds and became a free agent.

+Coaching career

+Matthews served as the first base coach for the National League team in the 2024 All-Star Futures Game.